Lillifee/raspiCam/README.md

 - **Simple**: a mobile-first designed user interface to provide a flawless user experience on the smartphone.
 - **Lightweight**: raspiCam uses the build-in raspistill and raspivid to stream, capture and record videos.

+## Usecases
+- Monitoring camera
+- Timelapse photography
+- Video recorder
+- Camera to go with remote trigger (smartphone)
+- Use it as a tool to find the best camera settings for your project.
+    - Adjust the settings without manually start and stop the raspivid or raspistill.
+    - Copy the result from the terminal and use it for your project.

 ## Hardware
 I'm using a **Raspberry PI Zero W** with a **Raspberry PI HQ camera**.